BIMSBbioinfo/pigx/README.md

 ## Available settings

-PiGx recognizes four sections in the settings file:
+PiGx BSseq recognizes four sections in the settings file:

 - `locations` for input, output, and genome directories
 - `general` for general settings